 After the customary greeting to his readers, Peter begins his letter by reminding us of our privileged position in Christ as believers, and emphases the importance of our Christian conduct, in the light of this gracious, God-given advantage we have been given.

-Peter no doubt realised that his time on earth would soon be over, and doubtless recalled the problems in Israel's own sad history, when they forgot the goodness of God, and all the privileges and promises He had bestowed on them, as a nation.
+Peter no doubt realised that his time on earth would soon be over, and doubtless recalled the problems in Israel's own sad history, when they forgot the goodness of God, and all the privileges and promises the Lord had bestowed on them, as a nation.

-Peter left a letter that should remind all believers to rehearse the truth of the glorious gospel of grace, over again in the ears of fellow-believers - and especially those that are young in the faith or who have not yet proved the promised of God as a reality in their own lives - by faith.
+Peter left a letter that should remind all believers to rehearse the truth of the glorious gospel of grace over again in the ears of fellow-believers - and especially those that are young in the faith or who have not yet proved the promises of God as a reality in their own lives - by faith.

-May we follow in the footsteps of this great man of God.. however old or young we may be, and let us ALSO consider it to be right.. that as long as we are in our own earthly dwelling-place, that we seek to stir up our brothers and sisters in Christ, by way of remembrance - all He is and all He has done for those that have be saved by grace through faith in HIM.
+May we follow in the footsteps of this great man of God.. however old or young we may be, and let us also consider it to be right that as long as we are in our own earthly dwelling-place, that we seek to stir up our brothers and sisters in Christ, by way of remembering all He is, and all He has done for those that have been saved by grace through faith in HIM.

-Heavenly Father, as I read through Your word, I praise and thank You for the wonderful truths that it contains.
-Thank You for the many reminders of who we are in Christ, the conduct that should be ours, and the character that should develop in each one of us... as we live-out our lives in this temporary body.
-Stir up my remembrance of all that Jesus is to me and give me the grace to show forth the love of Christ in word and in deed, to those I meet - and use me to bring to their remembrance the wonders of Your name, so that Christ may be glorified in all things - in Whose name I pray, AMEN.
+Heavenly Father, as I read through Your Word, I praise and thank You for the wonderful truths that it contains.
+Thank You for the many reminders of who we are in Christ, the conduct that should be ours, and the character that should develop in each one of us, as we live out our lives in this temporary body.
+Stir up my remembrance of all that Jesus is to me and give me the grace to show forth the love of Christ in word and in deed, to all those I may meet.
+Use me to bring to their remembrance the wonders of Your name, so that Christ may be glorified in all things, in Whose name I pray, AMEN.